For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 What better way to soak up the atmosphere of this lively city than to join a Local Specialist for a stroll through its hidden side streets?
 We'll have an included drink in a historic pub and continue to a local restaurant for a quintessentially traditional meal; fish and chips.

 Adult Price: £41

 Take a drive across the border to visit the award-winning folk park in Omagh, where you'll stroll through three centuries of emigration.
 Explore old-style thatched cottages from Ireland.
 Exit an emigrant ship to the New World and visit the homes and paddocks of the settlers.
 There is also a themed indoor exhibition center.

 Adult Price: £26

-Join us and the the rest of the group for a cosy and relaxing evening of dinner and a drink in a locally-loved restaurant.
+Join us for a cozy and relaxing evening with a three-course dinner and drinks in a locally-loved restaurant.

-Travel through the lovely Finn Valley to the award winning village of Glenties, where we’ll dine at the Village Tavern with Irish Fare and craft beer.
-While dining on locally-produced fare, we’ll also enjoy music and storytelling.
+Travel through the lovely Finn Valley to the award-winning village of Glenties, where we’ll dine at a village tavern with Irish fare and craft beer.
+While dining on locally-produced dishes, we’ll also enjoy music and storytelling.